aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 cd ~/environment/
 ```

+{{% notice info %}}
+Creating this file in the `~/environment` directory will make it easier to look at the configuration file within the IDE, but is not necessary; the configuration file can be created anywhere.
+{{% /notice %}}

-And create the configuration file in the current working directory by executing the following command:
+Create the configuration file in the current working directory by executing the following command:

 ```bash
 cat > my-cluster-config.yaml << EOF